 A certificate of mailing is a form to provide evidence of mailing.
 It is a great way to keep track of your mailing history and gives you a physical copy showing you mailed a certain number of items.
 The certificate of mailing is good as an initial record of when items were sent, however, be aware that it does not provide a record of delivery.
-To be sure the delivery of your package was complete, it's best to get signature confirmation from the recipient.
-Learn how to set up a shipping rule for signature confirmation with ShippingEasy.
+To be sure the delivery of your package was complete, it is best to get signature confirmation from the recipient.
+Learn how to set up a shipping rule for a signature confirmation with ShippingEasy.

 With which services can I get a certificate of mailing?

 Which PS Form do I need?